pangxueyu233/MMC/README.md

 # **2. Raw data download**

 - **Description**: This section includes all the raw FASTQ files from our study.
-These files are crucial for in-depth data analysis and understanding the sequencing results from single-cell RNA, T-cell receptor, and spatial transcriptomics.
+These files are crucial for in-depth data analysis and understanding the sequencing results from multiple-Omics.

 - **Download**: You can access and download these files from the [GEO database](https://chat.openai.com/c/link-to-download).